youyanggu/covid19_projections/model-details.md

 - Mortality rate
 - Imports of positive cases per day
 - Mitigation effects (i.e. post-mitigation R)
+- Lifting of shelter-at-home orders (i.e. post-reopening R)
 - Population
 - Hospital beds per 1000
-- Lifting of shelter-at-home orders (i.e. post-lockdown R)

 Note that variable parameters such as population and hospital beds per 1000 are easily computable from a simple lookup.
 However, the other parameters are not easily retrievable.
 We will allocate the majority of our resources towards estimating the most sensible values for these parameters for each region.

 To model the effects of shelter-at-home/lockdown orders, we assign an R value for post-lockdown and a separate R value for post-reopening.
 These R values are unknown ahead of time, and will be learned by the model.
+We assume that post-mitigation R is less than 1 to account for the decrease in cases, and that the post-reopening R is on average less than the initial R<sub>0</sub>.

 ## Parameter Search using Machine Learning